MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 Clauses that follow this condition can be used to configure fraud strategy pertaining to digital product transactions only.

 Conditions are optional fields within a rule, and if you want the rule to apply to all events, do not enter a condition.
-For information on how conditions are used in rule ordering, see (link).
+For information on how conditions are used in rule ordering, see [Rule ordering](rules.md#rule-ordering).

 ### Clauses